Grifaid Community Filter

 The product includes a 1-year warranty and has an expected lifespan of over 5 years.

 The manufactures claim that the filter can last for at least 5 years and reduce bacterial and viral levels in water to comply with WHO safe water drinking standards.

-The water from the filter has been tested for effective E. Coli removal by The University of Arizona, as well as other universities and national bodies have tested the filter as well.
+The water from the filter has been tested for effective E. Coli removal by The University of Arizona.
+Other universities and national bodies have tested the filter as well.
 Grifaid filter has also been monitored in the Gambia periodically after their distribution in June 2013.
 The filter lasted for four years with no sign of coming to the end of the working life.

-Newcastle University, University of Arizona, Kenya Water Institute, Ghana Standards Authority, The Gambia Dept. of Water Resources and Rwanda Bureau of Standards, and The Central Laboratory for Water Quality of South Sudan.
+Newcastle University, University of Arizona, Kenya Water Institute, Ghana Standards Authority, The Gambia Dept. of Water Resources, Rwanda Bureau of Standards, and The Central Laboratory for Water Quality of South Sudan.